influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/management/_index.md

 in your {{< product-name omit=" Clustered">}} cluster.
 {{% /note %}}

-By default, management tokens are short-lived tokens issued by an OAuth provider that grant a specific user administrative access to your
+By default, management tokens are short-lived tokens issued by an OAuth2 identity provider that grant a specific user administrative access to your
 {{< product-name omit=" Clustered">}} cluster.
-However, for automation purposes, you can manually create management tokens that authenticate directly with your InfluxDB Cluster and do not require human interaction with your OAuth provider.
+However, for automation purposes, you can manually create management tokens that authenticate directly with your InfluxDB Cluster and do not require human interaction with your identity provider.

 {{% warn %}}
 #### For automation use cases only

-The tools outlined below are meant for automation use cases and should not be used to circumvent your OAuth provider. **Take great care when manually creating and using management tokens**.
+The tools outlined below are meant for automation use cases and should not be used to circumvent your identity provider. **Take great care when manually creating and using management tokens**.

-{{< product-name >}} requires that at least one user associated with your cluster and authorized through OAuth to manually create a management token.
+{{< product-name >}} requires that at least one user associated with your cluster and authorized through your OAuth2 identity provider to manually create a management token.
 {{% /warn %}}

 {{< children type="anchored-list" >}}